Global Telecom Leaders to Convene in Singapore for Definitive Summit on AI-Native Transformation and Industry Reinvention

 Strategic Forum: The Telecom Summit (08:00 – 14:35)

-Designed as a high-impact leadership laboratory, the morning sessions will address three critical levers for telco success in 2026:
+Designed as a high-impact leadership forum, the morning sessions will address three critical levers for telco success in 2026:

-- Accelerating the AI-Native Core: Leveraging GPU-accelerated computing and generative AI to rebuild legacy network operations and customer service models.
+- Accelerating the AI-Native Core: Leveraging generative AI to rebuild network operations and customer service models

-- Digital Sovereignty & Infrastructure: Navigating the complexities of data residency and localized AI infrastructure to secure a competitive edge in national digital economies.
+- Digital Sovereignty & Infrastructure: Navigating data residency and localized AI infrastructure for competitive advantage

-- Growth Engineering & 'Unreasonable Hospitality': Implementing high-touch service philosophies to drive customer lifetime value and differentiate in a commoditized market.
+- Growth Engineering & Customer Experience: Implementing high-touch service philosophies to drive customer lifetime value

-To explore the full agenda or request an invitation to the Telecom Summit, visit: https://telecomsummit.twimbit.com/

 The Recognition Gala: Twimbit Telecom Awards (17:00 – Late)

-The day concludes with a prestigious black-tie awards ceremony, celebrating organizations and leaders who have demonstrated exceptional agility in innovation and strategic transformation.
-Using Twimbit's proprietary research frameworks, the awards recognize excellence across the Asia-Pacific region.
+The day concludes with a prestigious black-tie awards ceremony, celebrating organisations and leaders demonstrating innovation and strategic transformation, using Twimbit's proprietary research frameworks across Asia-Pacific.

 Strategic Partnerships and Support

-The Twimbit Telecom Summit & Awards 2026 is supported by industry leaders dedicated to the advancement of the global telecom ecosystem.
-F5 joins as the Strategic Partner, bringing a focus on the secure delivery of AI-driven applications and infrastructure resilience.
-Nokia and Comviva serve as the Gold Sponsors, highlighting the role of customer experience and digital financial solutions in the future telco landscape.
+The event is supported by industry leaders.
+F5 joins as Strategic Partner, while Nokia and Comviva serve as Gold Sponsors, highlighting the role of secure infrastructure, customer experience, and digital financial solutions.

-"We are at a point where incremental change is no longer sufficient," said Manoj Menon, Founder & CEO of Twimbit .
-"This summit is about the wholesale reinvention of the telecom business model.
-With the support of our partners and an unparalleled lineup of speakers, we are providing the roadmap for leaders to architect the next era of digital intelligence."
+"We are at a point where incremental change is no longer sufficient," said Manoj Menon, Founder & CEO of Twimbit.
+"This summit is about the reinvention of the telecom business model and providing a roadmap for leaders to architect the next era of digital intelligence."

 About Twimbit

-A global tech and advisory firm powering customer success through research, innovation and community.
-We provide practical, actionable insights that fuel innovation and growth.
-Our proprietary research platform transforms how organizations access and experience intelligence, making insights not just accessible, but engaging and impactful.
+A global tech and advisory firm powering customer success through research, innovation and community, Twimbit provides actionable insights that fuel innovation and growth through its proprietary research platform.

 Media Contacts: